dedesite/illuminato/README.md

 # Disclaimer

-Yes, IlluminatoShop do not respects PrestaShop guidings and coding standard since it tends to mimic a Laravel application behaviour, it respects as much as possible Laravels guidings.
+Yes, Illuminato do not respects PrestaShop guidings and coding standard since it tends to mimic a Laravel application behaviour, it respects as much as possible Laravels guidings.

 Yes, it uses namespace and composer so it needs PHP 5.4 at least.
 Don't expect it to be able on the official addons store.